Adapting Medical Vision Foundation Models for Volumetric Medical Image Segmentation via Active Learning and Selective Semi-supervised Fine-tuning: Experiments

 \subsection{Datasets}

-To evaluate the effectiveness of our methods, we adapt the Med-VFM-based segmentation network to five abdominal multi-organ segmentation datasets with large differences in the number of subjects, imaging modalities, and the number of organs to be segmented.
+To evaluate the effectiveness of our methods, we adapted the Med-VFM-based segmentation network to five abdominal multi-organ segmentation datasets with large differences in the number of subjects, imaging modalities, and the number of organs to be segmented.

 \textbf{AMOS2022-CT}.
-The AMOS2022-CT dataset is from the MICCAI 2022 AMOS abdominal multi-organ segmentation challenge \citep{ji2022amos}.
-It consists of 300 abdominal CT volume scans with voxel-level annotations of 15 organ categories, including spleen, right kidney, left kidney, gallbladder, esophagus, liver, stomach, aorta, inferior vena cava, pancreas, right adrenal gland, left adrenal gland, duodenum, bladder, and prostate/uterus.
+The AMOS2022-CT dataset was released as part of the MICCAI 2022 AMOS abdominal multi-organ segmentation challenge \citep{ji2022amos}.
+It consists of 300 abdominal CT volume scans with voxel-level annotations for 15 organs, including the spleen, right kidney, left kidney, gallbladder, esophagus, liver, stomach, aorta, inferior vena cava, pancreas, right adrenal gland, left adrenal gland, duodenum, bladder, and prostate/uterus.
 Each CT volume consists of $67 \sim 369$ slices of $512 \times 512$ pixels with a slice spacing of $1.25 \sim 5.00$ mm.

 \textbf{FLARE 2021}.
-This dataset is from The Fast and Low GPU memory Abdominal oRgan sEgmentation (FLARE) challenge \citep{ma2022fast}.
-It consists of 361 CT images with voxel-wise annotations of four abdominal organs, including the liver, the kidneys, the spleen, and the pancreas.
-It demonstrates a large diversity across various centers, vendors, phases, and diseases.
+This dataset was released as part of The Fast and Low GPU memory Abdominal oRgan sEgmentation (FLARE) challenge \citep{ma2022fast}.
+It consists of 361 CT images with voxel-wise annotations for four abdominal organs, including the liver, the kidneys, the spleen, and the pancreas.
+It exhibits substantial diversity across various centers, vendors, phases, and diseases.

 \textbf{Abdomen Atlas}.
-This dataset includes 9262 3D CT volumes with pre-voxel annotations of 25 anatomical structures, including 16 abdominal organs, two thorax organs, five vascular structures, and two skeletal structures \citep{li2025well}.
-These CT volumes are collected from 112 hospitals in 19 countries, generating this multi-center dataset.
+This dataset includes 9,262 3D CT volumes with annotations for 25 anatomical structures, including 16 abdominal organs, two thoracic organs, five vascular structures, and two skeletal structures \citep{li2025well}.
+The data were collected from 112 hospitals in 19 countries, resulting in a highly heterogeneous, multi-center dataset.

 \textbf{AMOS2022-MRI}.
-This dataset is from MICCAI 2022 AMOS abdominal multi-organ segmentation challenge \citep{ji2022amos}.
-It consists of 60 abdominal MR volume scans with voxel-level annotations of 13 organ categories, including spleen, right kidney, left kidney, gallbladder, esophagus, liver, stomach, aorta, inferior vena cava, pancreas, right adrenal gland, left adrenal gland, and duodenum.
-Since only two cases have annotations of bladder and prostate/uterus, we removed these two labels from this dataset to avoid extreme class imbalance.
+This dataset was released as part of the MICCAI 2022 AMOS abdominal multi-organ segmentation challenge \citep{ji2022amos}.
+It consists of 60 abdominal MR volume scans with voxel-level annotations for 13 organ categories, including the spleen, right kidney, left kidney, gallbladder, esophagus, liver, stomach, aorta, inferior vena cava, pancreas, right adrenal gland, left adrenal gland, and duodenum.
+Since only two cases have annotations of bladder and prostate/uterus, these two labels were excluded from this dataset to avoid extreme class imbalance.